scionsamurai/jimscode.github.io/src/posts/cloudflare-d1-oauth/cloudflare-d1-oauth.md

 - [WebStorm](https://www.jetbrains.com/webstorm/)
 - [Sublime Text](https://www.sublimetext.com/) with the [Svelte plugin](https://packagecontrol.io/packages/Svelte)

-### GitHub OAuth Setup

-We'll need to create a new OAuth application in GitHub:

-1. Go to your GitHub account settings.
-2. Navigate to "Developer settings" > "OAuth Apps" > "New OAuth App".
-3. Fill in the application details:
-   - Application name: Choose a name (e.g., "My SvelteKit App")
-   - Homepage URL: For now, use `http://localhost:5173`
-   - Authorization callback URL: Set this to `http://localhost:5173/auth/callback/github`
-4. Click "Register application".
-5. You'll see your Client ID.
-Click "Generate a new client secret".
-6. Save both the Client ID and Client Secret - we'll need these later.

 ### Ready to Go!

 With these prerequisites in place, you're all set to embark on your journey of building a modern web application with SvelteKit, Cloudflare Pages, D1 storage, and OAuth authentication.
 In the next section, we'll start by setting up our SvelteKit project and configuring it for Cloudflare Pages deployment.